What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 - Parental referral – Every locality must offer a process for parents to request FAPT involvement on their own.
 You don’t have to wait for an agency to suggest it.

 If your child has already been referred, ask the referring agency or CSA Coordinator to explain the process in detail.
-If you’re initiating the referral yourself, the Coordinator will walk you through what documentation is needed and what steps to follow.
+If you’re initiating the referral yourself, the Coordinator will walk you through the documentation needed and the steps to follow.

-You can find your local CSA Coordinator at www.csa.virginia.gov.
+You can find your local CSA Coordinator here

 How to Prepare for a FAPT Meeting

-Preparation helps you to be confident and make sure your voice is heard.
+Preparation helps you be confident and ensure your voice is heard.
 Before going to FAPT, think:

 - Gathering important records - School reports, assessments, treatment summaries, and any other relevant documents.